minikomi/ansipix/README.md

 $ go get "github.com/minikomi/ansipix"
 ```

-Then pass an `io.Reader` to Blockify:
+Then pass an `io.Reader` & width as an int to Blockify:

 ```go
 package main